fewkz/fuel/docs/tutorial.md

     anchorPoint: Fuel.Align,
 })
     local count, setCount = hooks.useState(0)
+    local text = if count == 1
+        then "It's been "..count.." second"
+        else "It's been "..count.." seconds"
     -- The effect will run whenever count changes, and increment the count -- a second later, creating an infinite loop. hooks.useEffect(function()